Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Experiments

 \subsection{Implementation Details}

 \textbf{Dataset.} By following PerAct \cite{shridhar2023perceiver}, we conduct our experiments on RLBench \cite{james2020rlbench} and simulate robot learning in CoppelaSim \cite{rohmer2013v}.
+Here, language annotations are obtained through manually designed templates, while key frames are extracted by monitoring the robot’s state and task-related events during simulation.
 To simulate the working scenarios of NBRL, we design two NBRL benchmark datasets, called \textbf{Kitchen} and \textbf{Living Room}.
-Specifically, Kitchen is constructed by gathering 10 manipulation skills pertinent to kitchen environments, and Living Room consists of 12 manipulation skills associated with living room scenarios.
+Specifically, as shown in Figs.~\ref{fig: kitchen}-\ref{fig: living_room} and Tab.~\ref{tab: skill_details}, Kitchen dataset is constructed by gathering 10 manipulation skills pertinent to kitchen environments, and Living Room dataset consists of 12 manipulation skills associated with living room scenarios.
 Each manipulation skill includes a training set of 20 episodes and a test set of 25 episodes.
-Furthermore, these skills involve various variations encompassing randomly sampled attributes such as colors, sizes, counts, placements, and object categories, resulting in a total of 101 distinct variations.
-In this paper, we use fixed skill ID 1-10 and 1-12 to indicate each skill in different scenarios.
-The correspondence between each skill ID and the details of skills are provided in \textbf{Appendix} \ref{more skill describe}.
+Furthermore, these skills involve various variations encompassing randomly sampled attributes such as colors, sizes, counts, placements, and object categories, resulting in a total of 69 distinct variations.
+In this section, we employ a fixed skill identification scheme, where skills are uniquely indexed within the ranges of 1-10 and 1-12 for distinct operational scenarios.
+A comprehensive summary of these skills, including their functional descriptions, associated key frame statistics and variation quality, is presented in Tab.~\ref{tab: skill_details}.
+Specifically, the \textbf{ID} column denotes the unique identifier for each skill, while the \textbf{Avg.
+Kf} metric quantifies the mean number of key frames observed across 20 training episodes.
+Additionally, \textbf{Va.} denoting the number of variations per skill, provides a summary of the dataset and reflects the diversity and complexity of the contained scenarios.